Amy Dawson-Andoh

 Meryem Kamil

-Meryem Kamil is Assistant Professor of Film & Media Studies at the University of California, Irvine.
-She is a member of Precarity Lab and co-author of Technoprecarious (Goldsmiths Press, 2020).
+Meryem Kamil is an Assistant Film and Media Studies Professor at the University of California, Irvine.
+She is a Precarity Lab member and Technoprecarious co-author (Goldsmiths Press, 2020).
 Learn more about Meryem’s work on her website.

 Cassius Adair